mahdi12167/libmini/libmini/qtviewer/README.txt

  imag/    - directory of imagery tiles imag.ini - ini file for imagery directory

+The elev and image directories contain the tiles of the tileset stored in the proprietary libMini DB format:
+* The DB format provides mip-mapped s3tc-compressed image data.
+* The DB format also provides lzw-compressed floating point elevation data.

 !!
+Image Layers

+An image layers can contain imagery (color layer) or elevation information (dem layer).

+The usual file format for color and dem layers is geotiff.
+See http://www.gdal.org for more information on that format and additional tools to process geotiff images.

+!!
 User Interface

 The Qt viewer supports drag and drop of geo-referenced images and tileset urls.

-The images and tilesets are also displayed as a list view.
-The images can contain imagery (color layer) or elevation information (dem layer).
-The images are displayed as 3D thumbnails at the geo-referenced position whereas the tilesets are displayed in full 3D.
+The images are displayed as 3D thumbnails at the geo-referenced position, whereas the tilesets are displayed in full 3D.
+The images and tilesets are also displayed in a list view on the right.

-Right-clicking at the list view triggers a context menu with a variety of available operations.
+Right-clicking at the list view triggers a context menu with a variety of available operations:
 * A single layer can be opened.
 ** It is displayed as flat geo-referenced thumbnail.
 * A single layer can be inspected.